Accounts Payable - Procedure 23715c

 Department responsibilities when payments are made via Virginia Tech check or direct deposit.

-2. Select participants in accordance with this procedure.
+- Select participants in accordance with this procedure.

-3. Contact the Controller’s Office for guidance if questions arise related to making the payment or the eligibility of the subject to participate.
+- Contact the Controller’s Office for guidance if questions arise related to making the payment or the eligibility of the subject to participate.

-2. W-8BEN form for all non-US tax residents.
+- W-8BEN form for all non-US tax residents.

-3. Foreign National Data Form – for all non-resident aliens
+- Foreign National Data Form for all non-resident aliens

-Loan of Personal Payment
+Loan or Personal Payment

 Department responsibilities when the faculty member secures an Accounts Receivable loan from the Bursar’s Office or uses personal funds.

-2. Select participants in accordance with this procedure.
+- Select participants in accordance with this procedure.

-3. Contact the Controller’s Office for guidance if questions arise related to making the payment or the eligibility of the subject to participate.
+- Contact the Controller’s Office for guidance if questions arise related to making the payment or the eligibility of the subject to participate.

-2. W-8BEN form for all non-US tax residents.
+- W-8BEN form for all non-US tax residents.

-3. Foreign National Data Form – for all non-resident aliens
+- Foreign National Data Form for all non-resident aliens

-5. Faculty member secures a disbursement loan from the Bursar or uses personal funds.
+- Faculty member secures a disbursement loan from the Bursar or uses personal funds.

-6. When participant information is not included in the required payment documentation due to confidentiality restrictions, the department must complete the Human Subject Confidentiality Certification Form.
+- When participant information is not included in the required payment documentation due to confidentiality restrictions, the department must complete the Human Subject Confidentiality Certification Form.
 A copy of the completed form must be kept on file in the department and submitted with the payment request.

-7. Faculty member makes disbursements and secures receipt documentation from the human subject participants.
+- Faculty member makes disbursements and secures receipt documentation from the human subject participants.

-1. Chrome River Non-Travel Reimbursement Expense Report: Completed when requesting reimbursement to a faculty member.
-Attach supporting documentation, including IRB approval, Human Subject Confidentiality Certification Form (if needed), proof of payment by the faculty member, and proof of receipt to the participant, to the report.
-Briefly outline in the description field the nature of the program, the time-period covered by the payments, and the amount of the payments.
+- Emburse Non-Travel Reimbursement Expense Report: Completed when requesting reimbursement to a faculty member.
+Attach supporting documentation, including IRB approval, proof of payment by the faculty member, proof of receipt, and the Human Subject Confidentiality Certification Form (if needed).

-1. The purchase requisition will be reviewed and approved by Accounts Payable, and sent to the Bursar for a journal entry to be processed to charge the grant and credit the faculty member’s disbursement loan.
+- HokieMart ISR: Completed when requesting payment against an Accounts Receivable loan (petty cash) from the Bursar.
+Complete the ISR form in HokieMart using the ‘VT Bursar – AR Pymts’ vendor.
+Use account code 14137 and attach the IRB approval, proof of payment by the faculty member, proof of receipt, and the Human Subject Confidentiality Certification Form (if needed).
+The purchase requisition will be reviewed and approved by Accounts Payable, and sent to the Bursar for a journal entry to be processed to charge the grant and credit the faculty member’s disbursement loan.

-5. Keep all disbursement records for a minimum of 7 years.
+- Keep all disbursement records for a minimum of 7 years.
 The department copy of these disbursements must be kept to support tax reporting requirements and other legal matters.

 Controller's Office Responsibilities

-1. Review the payment documents for completeness, supporting documentation, including tax forms for individuals.
+- Review the payment documents for completeness, supporting documentation, including tax forms for individuals.

-2. Process the payment to the human subjects, repayment of the Accounts Receivable Loan, or reimbursement to the faculty member in accordance with the purchase order.
+- Process the payment to the human subjects, repayment of the Accounts Receivable Loan, or reimbursement to the faculty member in accordance with the purchase order.

-3. Issue checks or direct deposits to the recipients.
+- Issue checks or direct deposits to the recipients.

-4. Apply the appropriate tax withholding when applicable.
+- Apply the appropriate tax withholding when applicable.
 Record and submit payment and tax information to the IRS via 1099/1042S forms when applicable.

 This is a controlled document when viewed online.
 Printed copies are considered uncontrolled and may not reflect the most current version.